thorpej/pg68k/cpu030/README.md

 the signal as well as Vcc.
 If /RESET is pulled low or if Vcc drops below a threshold voltage (such as in a brown-out condition), then the DS1813 pulls /RESET low for 150ms.
-The DS1813 draws very little power, typically 30uA, and its power is supplied by the PWR_OK signal from the ATX power supply.
+The DS1813 draws very little current, typically 30uA, and its power is supplied by the PWR_OK signal from the ATX power supply.
 This ensures that /RESET is asserted until the power supply is stable.